Blog Post

 1. OverlayQA

 Best for: Product teams that use Figma and need to compare live builds against design specs.
 OverlayQA is a Chrome extension built specifically for design QA.
-Its core workflow: overlay a Figma design on top of any live page, click an element to capture its CSS properties, and let AI draft a structured issue with screenshot, element selector, and design-vs-implementation values.
-Export that issue directly to Jira or Linear in one click.
+Click any element on a live page to capture its CSS properties, then let AI draft a structured issue with screenshot, element selector, and design-vs-implementation values.
+You can also compare a Figma design against the build to spot diffs visually.
+Export issues directly to Jira or Linear in one click.

 2. BugHerd